About the Academy

-In the last two years, our Advocates engaged with the Government in numerous ways.
+In the last three years, our Advocates engaged with the Government in numerous ways.
 Some highlights include:

 - In total, the inaugural class of Sikh Coalition Advocates met with the offices of 16 Members of the House of Representatives and United States Senate, both in Washington, DC and in their field offices.

 - In 2014, our advocates in Georgia organized the first ever Sikh Awareness and Legislative Day.

 - Introduction of Sikh Awareness and Vaisakhi proclamations and resolutions in cities across the nation.

 - One of our Advocates from Maryland was able to use the results of his bullying survey work to persuade his member of Congress to co-sponsor the Safe Schools Improvement Act.
 He even inspired a community volunteer—a local high school student—to accompany him to Capitol Hill to discuss the survey results in the context of post-9/11 school bullying.
 A short video about this success story is available here.